Coffee to Croatians is important. No, seriously, really important.

 Coffee to Croatians is essential.
 Whether it be an espresso from a coffee bar or Croatian coffee cooked on the stovetop at home, an excellent, strong coffee is critical to a Croatian’s existence.
 You have no idea how big a cup of joe can be until you’re in Croatia.
 As one of my favorite expat bloggers, Zablogreb says,

 Croatians love coffee, but more than that, coffee in Croatia is where everything gets done.
-It’s where friends meet, where deals are made, its how favors are asked, its how people are hired, fired, introduced, married, divorced, everything.
+It’s where friends meet, where deals are made, how favors are asked, how people are hired, fired, introduced, married, divorced, everything.
 Everything involves coffee.

-Given coffee has such a significant role in Croatian culture, I feel it my duty to help you – the traveler – find your way through the coffee ordering scene.
 A while back, I wrote about some basic Croatian phrases that will help you while on holiday.
 I also wrote a very popular piece about swearing like a Croatian, but this coffee ordering guide is by far more important… trust me!

 Coffee In Croatia: What Type Of Coffee Should You Order?